DHTMLX/scheduler-docs/data/howtostart_vue.md

 To capture changes made in the Scheduler, you can use the [dataProcessor](https://docs.dhtmlx.com/dataprocessor__index.html) handler that lets you
 "communicate" with the server-side backend.
 The handler can be declared either as a function or as a router object.
-Scheduler accepts a Promise response from the handler, so the scheduler will correctly process the completion of an action.
+Scheduler accepts a Promise response from the handler, so Scheduler will correctly process the completion of an action.

 You can create a **DataProcessor** via the **createDataProcessor()** API method and capture changes like this: